 Baylor Women's Correctional Institution

-Brian Emig, Deputy Warden
+Brian Emig, Warden

 BWCI provides programming at all security levels.
 Programming provides offenders with opportunities to gain knowledge, acquire skills and learn an alternative life-style.